sachajw/devops-adventure/02_maven_and_docker.md

  - I have wsl2 installed in my system and I am using my Linux environment to run this application.
 I also advised developers to use Linux environment as we will be going to use lot of command line stuff later.

 **Software needed :**
 Java
 Maven
-Docker
+VS Code
 Linux in WSL2

 **Maven build**